christinna9031/LB-YouTube-Duration/README.md

 # LB-YouTube-Duration
- Retrieve duration of any YouTube video in milliseconds.
+ Retrieve duration of any YouTube video in milliseconds in LioranBoard 1 or LioranBoard 2.

 **Special thanks goes to [MisterK](twitch.tv/misterk_qc) for migrating the extension to LioranBoard 2.**